sustainable-computing/PrivDiffuser/ARTIFACT-EVALUATION.md

 We provide the datasets and pre-trained models via a public Google Drive: https://drive.google.com/file/d/1Hwjhe6v0ZfoSshPA7CIXjwzST9CeSkRD/view?usp=sharing

-We also provide a pre-built Docker image on Docker Hub with all datasets and models included, which can be obtained by running: `docker pull neilyxin/privdiffuser`
+We also provide a pre-built Docker image on Docker Hub **with all datasets and models already included**, which can be obtained by running: `docker pull neilyxin/privdiffuser`

 ### Set up the environment (Only for Functional and Reproduced badges)